tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 For Loran, it "has always suggested to me the setting for a melodramatic scene in a Dostoievski novel".
 He goes on to claim "the window shapes, giving a somewhat haunted or deserted aspect to the scene, also contribute to the dramatic effect" [p.
 53].

-Apparently where Loran is disposed to see scenes from books like *Notes From Underground* and *Crime and Punishment,* my inner vision is more influenced by shows like *Parks and Recreation,* *Friends,* and *The Office.*
+Apparently, where Loran is disposed to see scenes from books like *Notes From Underground* and *Crime and Punishment,* my inner vision is more influenced by shows like *Parks and Recreation,* *Friends,* and *The Office.*

 The author describes how the shapes take the viewer's eyes on a circular, clockwise path from the bottom of the image, to the house on the left and then up to its roof, and finally to the smaller buildings on the right.
 He concludes his analysis by writing "the real drama in the painting derives from the plastic forces" [p.
 54] that control our attention.